Giskard-AI/giskard-hub/script-docs/hub/guide/continuous-red-teaming.rst

 - **Cybersecurity research advances:** Newly discovered prompt injections or other vulnerabilities identified by the scientific community.
 - **New model versions are introduced:** Changes in prompts, updates to foundational models, or modifications in AI behavior.

-The Giskard Evaluation Hub conducts continuous red teaming by constantly enriching your test dataset by new cases.
+Giskard conducts continuous red teaming by constantly enriching your test dataset by new cases.
 These new cases are generated from:

 - **Internal data** (e.g., RAG knowledge base)
 - **External data** (e.g., social media, news articles)